SecretFoundation/docs/docs/protocol/encryption-specs.md

   - `registration_pubkey`
   - 256 bits true random `nonce`

-## On the consensus layer, inside the Enclave of every full node
+## On the consensus layer, inside the enclave of every full node

 TODO reasoning